DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 ## Support

-This callout is open-source software, and is not a supported part of Apigee Edge.
-If you need assistance, you can try inquiring on [The Apigee Community Site](https://community.apigee.com).
+This callout is open-source software, and is not a supported part of Apigee.
+If you need assistance, you can try inquiring on [The Apigee Community
+Site](https://community.apigee.com).
 There is no service-level guarantee for responses to inquiries regarding this callout.

 ## License

-This material is copyright 2015,2016 Apigee Corporation, 2017-2020 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is copyright 2015,2016 Apigee Corporation, 2017-2021 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.